Pearl Harbor lesson 2nd 6th 10th WW2 US history modern

 Pearl Harbor, or how did the United States get in World War 2?

-Basically, Roosevelt set up foreign policy that kept Japan from being able to trade with anyone, steep tariffs, and a few other things.
-All of this was designed to get Japan stop the policies United States didn’t like.
+Basically, Roosevelt set up a foreign policy that kept Japan from being able to trade with anyone, imposed steep tariffs, and did a few other things.
+All of this was designed to get Japan to stop the policies that the United States didn’t like.
 What he didn’t take into account (and the reason I say he botched his policy) is Japan’s cultural identity.
-When backed into a corner they don’t exactly back down, they attack.
-They are a proud culture, and they wouldn’t respond well his brow beating.
+When backed into a corner, they don’t exactly back down; they attack.
+They are a proud culture, and they wouldn’t respond well to his brow-beating.

 more militaristic Pearl Harbor song